sailskisurf23/MtProj/4_standups/notes_0427.md

   - Look at sparsity.*
   - Determine threshold for 'cold-start', justify it in note to Dan/Joe
   - Make some Hypotheses about SVD Parameters.

-7. fit model to rus_clean.csv
-  - try on EC2 with Surprise
-    - if this doesn't work, will need to cluster compute using PYSPARK
   - grid search params (if initial fit takes >2-3mins, use subset of rus_clean.csv)
+  - keep going with Analysis: MOPs, visualizations (look at ratings by user bins)

+7. fit model to df_rus (chopped) - use EC2
+  - return and pickle df_rup

 --- EOD Monday---

-8. Build recommender
+8. *Build recommender
   - Read route features in as DF
-  - filter routes based on JSON string (return list of routeIDs)
+  - filter routes based on JSON string (return list of routeIDs)*
-  - use algo.test(list of userID(same), list of routeIDs)
+  - pull in df_rup (predictions matrix) and return top recs (json_handler_v1.py)

-9. Incorporate recommender into Flask app
+9. *Incorporate recommender into Flask app*

 --- EOD Weds ---

-10. Work on Documentation / Presentation
+10. Work on Documentation/ cleaning scripts & NBs

+11. Presentation

-11. Do NLP analysis
+12. Do NLP analysis

-12. Add 'Keywords functionality into App'
+  - Add 'Keywords functionality into App'